frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 By means of sickness borne patiently and with a supernatural outlook, we obtain a good part of the treasure that awaits us in heaven, to say nothing of abundant apostolic rewards.

-From such humble and courageous acceptance of God\'s Will come decisions to dedicate oneself to God and the salvation of many souls who, without those graces, might not find the path and the gateway to heaven.
+From such humble and courageous acceptance of God's Will come decisions to dedicate oneself to God and the salvation of many souls who, without those graces, might not find the path and the gateway to heaven.

 Our Lady also cures the wounds left in our soul by original sin and aggravated by personal transgressions.
 She will obtain remedy for our disordered concupiscence and procure strength for our weakness in doing good.